Gel Injection FAQs: Hyaluronic Acid Treatment Questions Answered

 Ideal candidates have mild-to-moderate knee osteoarthritis, have tried conservative treatments without adequate relief, and want to avoid or delay surgery.
 People with severe bone-on-bone arthritis typically see less benefit.

-Common side effects include temporary soreness, mild swelling, and warmth at the injection site, affecting about 5-10% of patients.
+Learn moreThe most common hyaluronic acid injection side effects include temporary soreness, mild swelling, and warmth at the injection site, affecting about 5-10% of patients.
 These typically resolve within 48 hours.
 Serious complications like infection are rare (less than 1%).
+Unlike cortisone, HA injections do not cause cartilage damage with repeated use.

 Yes, Medicare Part B covers hyaluronic acid injections for knee osteoarthritis when medically necessary.
 You typically pay your annual deductible plus 20% coinsurance.
 Medicare Advantage plans may have additional requirements.